steelsojka/Hexy.js/README.md

 // Slices an RGB value into an array Hexy.sliceRGB("(255, 0, 132)") // ["255", "0", "132"]

-// Exports all Hexy methods to the context object (window if in browser) Hexy.export();
+// Transfers all Hexy methods to the context object (window if in browser) Hexy.transfer();
 ```

 License